Flight-Free-UK/flight_free_uk_website/source/posts/dejemos-los-pies-sobre-la-tierra.html.markdown

 #### The improvement in the Peruvian economy over the past 20 years has been reflected in a constant increase in the number of Peruvians who take domestic flights.

 Even so, half of the population has never flown, and much of the rest fly only very occasionally.
 That's not a political or environmental decision, it's a purely economic decision, and reflects the enormous gap between rich and poor in the country.

+> "Half of the population has never flown, and much of the rest fly only very occasionally.
+It's a purely economic decision, and reflects the enormous gap between rich and poor in the country."

 For decades, the entire continent of Latin America has been at the top of world inequality measures.
 Economic inequality means inequality in energy consumption and carbon emissions, too.
 The "average" Peruvian is not high on the list of carbon emitters, which gives the not-so-average Peruvians – the ones whose budget or employment allows them to fly many times per year – a convenient excuse for not worrying about their own carbon footprint.